Most interesting landmarks of Antarctica and Subantarctic islands

 - Halley VI Station – Antarctica, Brunt Ice Shelf.
 Polar Station of United Kingdom, under construction (2010 – 2013).
 Station of unique design (although nearly anything designed for Antarctica is unique) built on moving ice shelf and standing on enormous skis.
 Upon necessity this large structure can be pulled to new location.
 Station will form a long chain of separate modules, linked together.

-Described wonders of Antarctica and Subantarctic islands
+Described landmarks of Antarctica and Subantarctic islands

 Antarctica and Sub-antarctic islands were the last on Earth reached and explored by humans.
 The harsh climate prevents habitation of these lands except for Tristan da Cunha island which has much milder weather.